Chapter 1: The Apprentice

-Valant rested the tang of the scythe against the newly cut grass and stretched the muscles in his back and arms.
-He’d been at it all morning like he had for three days in a row, and he’d had just about enough.
-As the blacksmith’s apprentice, Valant was used to long hours of hard work.
-Working the bellows all night to keep the furnace going so the iron inside the crucible turned to steel was exhausting.
-Beating the steel ingots for hours on end to force them into the shape of swords or pieces of plate armor equally punishing.
-The hours of weapons training Rijek put him through utterly unforgiving.
-Swinging the scythe was just dull—and terribly hot.
+Valant rested the blackened tang of the old scythe against the newly cut grass and stretched the weary muscles in his back and arms.
+As the blacksmith’s apprentice, the young man was used to long hours of hard work.
+Pumping the bellows all night to keep the furnace going.
+Beating the steel ingots into swords and pieces of armor.
+The weapons training Rijek put him through every Restday.
+But those tasks had a purpose.
+Something to show for your labors at the end of the day.
+A blade forged or a parrying technique perfected.
+Endlessly swinging the scythe back and forth, back and forth was just mind-numbingly boring—and terribly hot.

-The late summer sun was slowly crawling toward its zenith, burning so brightly it was nearly impossible to work during the mid-day hours.
-He had pulled off his shirt and left it with his sandals, but it hadn’t helped much.
-Valant’s hair was soaked in sweat.
-From there, it seeped down his face, getting into the eyes, stinging.
+Valant had pulled off his shirt and left it with the sandals, but that hadn’t helped much.
+The young man’s hair was soaked in sweat.
+From there, it seeped down his face and into his eyes, stinging.
 Trying to wipe it away only made things worse.
-Chest and back were equally slick with perspiration, and the breeches were starting to feel like he’d gone swimming in the river.
+His chest and back were equally slick with perspiration.
+The cotton breeches were starting to feel like he’d gone swimming in the river.
+In short, it was unbearable.

-Haran’s strawberry blond head came up, and he lowered his scythe to the ground before wiping his face with a soaked shirt-sleeve.
+Haran’s strawberry blond head came up, and he lowered his scythe—blade bright and shiny as only newly forged iron can be—to the ground before wiping his face with a soaked shirt sleeve.
 The Traverses all had fair skin and didn’t like the kiss of the sun too much.
 Valant, on the other hand, never got sunburned.
-He just got deeply tanned, which wasn’t very fashionable, but much better than getting all red and miserable.
+He got deeply tanned, which wasn’t very fashionable, but much better than getting all red and miserable.

 “Have you seen Darya?”

 “Not for a while,” Haran replied, trying in vain to wipe the sweat from his pale, ruddy face.
+Valant fought the urge to do the same.
 “My sister probably decided it was too hot and went swimming.
 Can’t say I blame her.”

-Valant leaned on the scythe.
-They weren’t supposed to break until the group leader called it, but he was parched—and thoroughly fed up.
-“I need a drink,” he said, talking rather than shouting now.
-“If the girls won’t bring the river, I’ll have to go to it.”
+Valant leaned on the scythe, sweaty palms against the seasoned, smooth wood of the haft.
+They weren’t supposed to break until Travers called it, but the apprentice was parched—and thoroughly fed up.
+“I need a drink,” he said and ran his tongue over dry lips.
+“If the girls won’t bring water, I’ll have to go to it.”

-“Father isn’t going to call it for a while yet,” Haran objected, turning his head to look towards a distant figure cutting the grass with measured strokes.
+“Father isn’t going to call it for a while yet,” Haran objected, turning his head to look towards a distant figure in a straw hat cutting the grass with measured strokes.
 “I swear, he likes to see us squirm under the sun.”

 “Wait up,” Haran called and headed over to where Valant was putting on his sandals.
 “I need a break too,” he said and put his own scythe next to Valant’s.

-“You’ve only cut like half the grass I have,” Valant said.
+“You’ve only cut half of what I have,” Valant replied.
 “Your old man won’t like that.
-In fact, I can see it clearly before me, you being chewed out for being such a weakling.”
+In fact, I can see you being chewed out for being such a weakling.”

 Haran puffed up his chest and pretended to be his father.
 “Son, you’re a disgrace to the Travers family name.
 If you weren’t my only son and heir, I swear I’d turn you out.”

 Valant chuckled at that.
-Haran did a good impersonation of his father—helped by the fact that he looked and sounded almost like the old man.
+Haran did a good impersonation of his father—helped by the fact that he looked and sounded like his old man.
 “He means it well, Haran.
-He’s just better with the earth and animals than he is people.
+He’s just better with the earth and animals than he is with people and words.
 Besides, you’ve got three brothers now, so if he really wanted, he could pick one of them.”

 “Don’t be so sure he won’t,” Haran replied, suddenly glum.
-Haran and his sister, Darya, were the eldest of Old Man Traver’s children.
-Their mother had died giving birth to Darya, and it had taken the widower nearly ten years to remarry.
-When he finally did, his blushing bride turned out to be blessed by Anena.
-Between them, they now had three boys and two girls between the age of eight and two.
-Haran chewed his lower lip a bit.
+Haran and his sister, Darya, were the eldest of the old man’s children.
+Their mother had died giving birth to Darya, and it had taken the widower ten years to remarry.
+When he finally did, his blushing bride turned out to be blessed by Anena, the Queen of Gods.
+Besides Haran and Darya they now had three boys and two girls between the age of eight and two.
+Haran chewed his lower lip.
 “How about you help me out after?” he said.
+“Those long arms of yours will make short work of the recalcitrant straws.”

 Valant shook his head.
 “Sorry, but afternoons I have to work for Rijek in the smithy.
 The Viscount of Whitebridge is expanding his guard.
-Put in a big order, and we’ve still got lots to do before it’s done.”
+Put in a big order, and we’ve still got lots to do before it’s ready for delivery.”
 He finished by pushing damp strands of shoulder-length hair away from his face.

 “Oh, right,” Haran said, voice bereft of hope.

 “You’re a wicked boy, Valant.
 Always getting me into trouble,” Haran said, laughing.
+It was hardly true; it was almost always the other way around.
 “I’m coming with you.
-To the Pit with Old Man Travers and that shrew of a step-mother.”
+To the Pit with Old Man Travers and that shrew of a stepmother.”

-The two boys, the blacksmith’s apprentice and the farmer’s son, slipped over the low stone wall and made their way across the pasture towards the river.
-They passed some cows lounging in the shadow of a great oak.
+The two boys, the blacksmith’s apprentice and the farmer’s son, slipped over the low stone wall and made their way across the lush pasture towards the river.
+They passed some red and white cows and their calves lounging in the shadow of the great oak.
 A couple of them mooed in recognition as Haran walked past.
-Valant’s friend didn’t handle the sun too well, but he had a way with animals.
-The big animals were dripping wet from a recent dip in the river.
+Valant’s friend didn’t handle the sun too well, but he had a way with livestock.
+The big animals were glistening, not with sweat as Vanlant and Daran were, but with water from a recent dip.
+The cows enjoyed cooling off in the river as much as humans did.
+They had worn a track across the green grass of the field, going back and forth between the river and the shade of the big tree.

 Valant halted and put out an arm to stop his friend.
 “The cattle have been bathing.
 The girls aren’t down there.”

 “Upstream?”
-There were some good spots not far downstream, but the girls had probably headed the other way with the cows and all.
-It was harder going, but with the added benefit of not risking being seen by the villagers.
+Daran said.
+There were some good spots not far downstream, but the girls had probably headed the other way.
+The going was a bit harder that way, but upstream the water would be free of cow dung, with the added benefit of not risking being seen by the villagers.

 “Yeah,” Valant agreed.
-“They want to swim.
-It’s too hot for just standing around in a dress, getting your pretty legs wet.”
+“They’ll want to swim.
+It’s too hot for standing around in a dress, getting your pretty legs wet.”

 “The stream pools above the waterfall?”